xpmatteo/moviegoers/README.md

 TODO

-[] pass the page query string parameter to the repo [x] make the more movies link increment the passed in param
+[x] pass the page query string parameter to the repo [x] make the more movies link increment the passed in param [] pass the genre
+[] make the more movies link respect the genre